 Selling ebooks has made book entrepreneurs millions of dollars around the world.
 In recent years, bloggers have also joined the trend, and they are making it big just by placing ebooks on their blogs.

-You are only expected to create your book and place it on your blog, so when your audience show interest and make a purchase or drop their emails to download a gift, your CRM captures that keep sending them follow up emails to get them to buy your book.
+You are only expected to create your book and place it on your blog, so when your audience show interest and makes a purchase or drops their emails to download a gift, your CRM captures keep sending them follow-up emails to get them to buy your book.

 He didn’t have a lot of traffic on his blog as all he did at the time was consulting, but David was able to generate over $13,000 in revenue from his ebook.